 Meeting place: See individual event for location, it changes based on availability.

-Where: We will meet on the Clemson University campus (The Easley Library has been reserved for internal use):
+Where: We will meet on the Clemson University campus (The Easley Library has been reserved for internal use).

-Biosystems Research Complex | 105 Collings Street Clemson University Clemson, SC 29634-0310.
+The Location: Biosystems Research Complex | 105 Collings Street Clemson University Clemson, SC 29634-0310.
 Map is here.
 We are meeting in G-100, which is directly in front of you when you enter through the doors indicated on the map.

 Volunteers: I need 1-2 people to tend to the front doors, since they require a card key 24/7.
 If you are available to arrive by 6:00 and stand by the doors to let others in, please let me know (jkerrig@clemson.edu).
 We always need help breaking things down and cleaning up after the meeting.